18 Best Oil-Control Products to Reduce Sebum and Shine

 Ole Henriksen Oil Control Cleanser

-If you’re looking for a non-comedogenic cleanser to control oil and breakouts, Ole Henriksen’s product is what you’re after.
-It’ll get you a balanced, non-greasy skin by reducing oil with green tea, eucalyptus, kelp, and other natural extracts.
-At the same time, glycolic and lactic acids cleanse pores in-depth and prevent excess sebum by exfoliating dead cells buildup.
+Want to control oil and breakouts without stripping your skin?
+This face wash is what you’re after.
+It’ll get you a balanced, non-greasy complexion by reducing sebum with a green complex made of green tea and eucalyptus.
+At the same time, glycolic and lactic acids cleanse pores in-depth and prevent sebum buildup by exfoliating dead cells.

 First Aid Beauty Deep Cleanser